syamilmj/Options-Framework/readme.md

 Website: http://aquagraphite.com

 ### Changelog
+**v1.4.4**
+* Added filter hooks to settings when saving and loading
+* Transparently added pseudo-shortcodes to URLs to avoid storing the site URL in the database so that migrations are easier (no changes to your theme necessary)
+* Changed all options loading to use one function, instead of get_option()

 **v1.4.3**
 * Replaced variable `$data` with `$smof_data`.
 [Click here to read what you have to do to update your themes.](https://github.com/sy4mil/Options-Framework/wiki/Update-to-v1.4.3)
 * class.options_machine.php updated [Details](https://github.com/sy4mil/Options-Framework/pull/196)